Sign up to receive e-newsletters, discounts and promotions

 This ornate frame home was built in the late 1800s as a Methodist Church parsonage.
 It is located in the Old Neighborhoods National Historic District.
 A Victorian interior with elegant furnishings awaits you.
 There is a garden patio with a grill.
 Relaxing on the front porch swing waving at passers-by is a tradition.
 Wood-burning fireplace.
 Guests enjoy complimentary drinks, snacks and a full breakfast.

-Big-rig friendly park with pull-thru and back-in RV sites, many 65-70 feet long; 20-, 30-, and 50-amp electric; meeting room for private events; clubhouse; camp store; restrooms and showers; laundry facilities; walking trails; playground; and two fishing ponds.
-Tent sites for individuals and groups.
+Big-rig friendly park with pull-thru and back-in RV sites, many up to 80 feet long; 20-, 30-, and 50-amp electric; meeting room for private events; clubhouse; camp store; restrooms and showers; laundry facilities; walking trails; playground; in-ground pool; dog park and two fishing ponds.
+Tent sites.
 Free Wi-Fi throughout the park.

 Weekly and monthly rates available.